Selecting the Right Tool

 Selecting the Right Approach

-Before you research or evaluate a project/intervention, you will need to choose the appropriate approach.
+Before you start your research project or your evaluation, you will need to choose the appropriate approach.
 The trick is to ask yourself at the onset of your project do you wish to test a theory or generalise your findings to a wider population (e.g. "80% of women in the UK read women's magazines") or do you want to devise a theory from your observations of how people feel or think about an issue?
 The former would be a quantitative approach, the latter is qualitative.

 Useful Links for Writing & Publishing